Ready or not, college football season gets going amid pandemic

+Tennessee, for instance, canceled a scrimmage scheduled for Saturday after Coach Jeremy Pruitt said 44 players would not be able to participate, according to ESPN, because of either a positive test or contact tracing.
+With 31 members of the offense unavailable, Tennessee instead conducted a practice.

-Then there is the potential for protests from individual players or entire teams as the United States confronts systemic racism and other forms of social injustice on the heels of a summer of unrest over police killings of unarmed African Americans.
+Then there is the potential for protests by individual players or entire teams as the United States confronts systemic racism and other forms of social injustice on the heels of a summer of unrest over police killings of unarmed African Americans.

+During ESPN’s flagship pregame show, “College GameDay,” analyst Kirk Herbstreit spoke through tears discussing the plight of the Black community.
+His comments followed a pretaped roundtable in which Power Five athletes provided their perspective about using their platform for advocacy.

+Players and coaches for Eastern Kentucky, meantime, wore “Say their names” t-shirts as they entered Joan C. Edwards Stadium to play Marshall.
+Coaches also wore those shirts, which read “Enough is enough” on the back, during the game.

-All of which marks the start of a season unlike any other in the sport’s history, particularly given more than 40 percent of FBS programs have decided not to play football in the fall.
+All of which marked the start of a season unlike any other in the sport’s history, particularly given more than 40 percent of FBS programs, including nine in the preseason top 25, are not playing football this fall.

-Notable Games
+Notable games

-Middle Tennessee State at Army, 1:30 p.m.
-(CBS Sports Network): The Black Knights had their first losing season in four years and are replacing graduated quarterback Kelvin Hopkins Jr., but Coach Jeff Monken has significant contributors back on offense and defense.

-Plus Army’s option attack typically gives opponents fits.
-Last season the Black Knights, who have the added benefit of opening at historic Michie Stadium, ranked third in the nation in rushing offense (297.2) and scored the second most rushing touchdowns (45).
+Army 42, Middle Tennessee 0: The Black Knights rolled with a new starting quarterback, amassing 340 rushing yards and converting 13 of 15 third downs on the way to a lopsided triumph at Michie Stadium in West Point, N.Y.

+Junior Christian Andersen (10 carries, 51 yards, one touchdown) directed four touchdown drives, including three in the first half.
+Fullback Sandon McCoy scored three touchdowns on 15 carries for 50 yards.

 Other games: